murphypetercl/ansible-mdgen/README.md

 ## Description

-This package reads all task files and creates equivalent .md files in the docs directory of the role.
+This package reads all task and variables files and creates equivalent .md files in the docs directory of the role.
 It also allows you to configure it so that you can combine tasks into a single .md file.

 If docs directory does not exist then it will be created.